 Apply for a marriage license?

-Get a certified copy of a birth, death, or marriage certificate?
+Get a certified copy of a birth or death certificate?

 Marriage License FAQ

 Are same-sex marriages allowed in the state of Nebraska?

 Are common law marriages accepted in the state?

 What do I need to get a marriage license?

 Is a blood test required for obtaining a marriage license?